alexchexes/ask-human/README.md

   normal Telegram messages, then send `/files_finish`; use `/files_cancel` to discard the collected items and keep the prompt waiting
-- if a local broker is actively waiting and you send a non-reply message, it sends a short warning that the message is ignored and you must use Reply; attachment warnings also mention `/files_start`
+- if a local broker is actively waiting and you send a non-reply message, it sends a short warning that the message is ignored and you must use Reply;
 - if you reply to a message that is not the currently active question, it sends a warning instead of silently consuming the reply
 - if you reply to one of this broker's own older inactive prompt messages, it sends